ant-design/ant-design-mini/src/Popup/index.en.md

 # Popup

-Slides or pops up a custom content area from the screen.
+Slide or pop-up a custom content area from the screen.
 It is used to display pop-up windows, information prompts, selection input, switching, and other content.
 It supports multiple pop-up layers for overlay display.

 ## Introduction